wojtasskorcz/play-pools-tuning/README.md

 ### Running a test

 1. Start the Play application from `play-app/` by running `sbt run`.
+You may want to manually send a single HTTP request to the app in order to force it to compile the code before proper testing.
 2. Start the metrics gathering script from `gatherer/` by running `./gatherer.py`.
 3. Start the Gatling simulation from `gatling-test/` by running `sbt 'gatling:testOnly *CpuSimulation'` or `sbt 'gatling:testOnly *WsSimulation'`